toluwalojurotimiayeni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints a number with two decimal places, followed by a new line
+A script that encodes and decodes text using the rot13 encryption.
+Assume ASCII